Are there misconceptions about CBD? Yes.

 2. “CBD shows up on your drug test.”

 It’s a little more complicated that that.
 Drug tests screen for THC, the psychoactive intoxicant agent in cannabis.
-CBD is non-psychoactive and non-intoxicating, but more importantly, has a different chemical structure than THC.
+CBD is non-psychoactive and non-intoxicating, but more importantly, it has a different chemical structure than THC.

 3. “CBD is medical, THC is recreational.”